Our guide to travel accident insurance

 These policies typically come with a list of exceptions.
 Injuries or losses may not be covered if an accident happens while you’re:

-• Performing a professional sporting activity as an athlete
+- Performing a professional sporting activity as a paid athlete or for prize money

-• Traveling on a rocket-propelled or rocket-launched aircraft
+- Traveling or flying on a rocket-propelled or rocket-launched aircraft

 Your coverage could potentially have different limitations, so you may wish to review your policy for exact details.